Blackymas/NSPanel_HA_Blueprint/docs/install.md

 > [!TIP]
 > For troubleshooting TFT transfer issues, consult our [TFT Transfer Troubleshooting Guide](tft_upload.md).

-### Select the right file
+### Select the Right File
-Open the device's page under [ESPHome integration's page](https://my.home-assistant.io/redirect/integration/?domain=esphome) and look for **Update TFT display** and **Update TFT display - Model** under the **Configuration** area.
+Open the device's page under [ESPHome integration's page](https://my.home-assistant.io/redirect/integration/?domain=esphome)
+and look for **Update TFT display** and **Update TFT display - Model** under the **Configuration** area.

 ![image](pics/ha_device_configuration_tft_upload_controls.png)

-Expand the **Update TFT display - Model** control and find the model that better fits your panel:
+Expand the **Update TFT display - Model** control and find the model that best fits your panel:

 ![image](pics/ha_device_configuration_tft_upload_model.png)

 The options are:
+- **Use `nextion_update_base_url`:**
-- **Use `nextion_update_url`:** This will indicate ESPHome to download the TFT file from the URL you specified in your panel's yaml setting under the ESPHome dashboard and is typically used when your device have issues to transfer a TFT file directly from the GitHub repository or when you want to use a custom TFT file hosted in your local server.
+  This instructs ESPHome to download the TFT file from the base URL specified in your panel's YAML configuration.
-This is the default option and this keeps the compatibility with legacy installations when this was the only option.
+  The system appends the version and model name to the base URL to locate the TFT file.
+  Use this option when hosting custom TFT files on a local server or when experiencing transfer issues
+  from the GitHub repository.
+This option replaces the legacy `nextion_update_url` and ensures full compatibility.

-- **NSPanel Blank:** This is a very small TFT file which just shows a pre-formatted QR code on the screen with a link to the instructions.
+- **NSPanel Blank:**
+  A very small TFT file that displays a pre-formatted QR code linking to setup instructions.
-Although it's not a functional TFT for controlling your panel, it can be usefull when you have issues in your first TFT upload, as it will remove the *Nextion Active Reparse Mode* used when a Sonoff's TFT and also when some other custom implementations are installed.
+  While not functional for controlling your panel, it can be useful during initial setup or when
+  resolving issues caused by the *Nextion Active Reparse Mode* from Sonoff's original TFT or other custom installations.

-- **NSPanel EU:** This should be used when you are using a Sonoff NSPanel EU model.
+- **NSPanel EU:**
+  Use this for a Sonoff NSPanel EU model.

-- **NSPanel US:** This should be used when you are using a Sonoff NSPanel US model installed on it's normal (portrait) position with the buttons bellow the screen.
+- **NSPanel US:**
+  Use this for a Sonoff NSPanel US model installed in portrait orientation (buttons below the screen).

-- **NSPanel US Landscape:** This should be used when you are using a Sonoff NSPanel US model installed on the landscape position with the buttons at the right side of the screen.
+- **NSPanel US Landscape:**
+  Use this for a Sonoff NSPanel US model installed in landscape orientation (buttons on the right).

-- **NSPanel EU (CJK languages):** This should be used when you are using a Sonoff NSPanel EU model and want to use the CJK (Chinese/Japanese/Korean) languages.
+- **NSPanel EU (CJK languages):**
+  Use this for a Sonoff NSPanel EU model requiring CJK (Chinese/Japanese/Korean) language support.

-- **NSPanel US (CJK languages):** This should be used when you are using a Sonoff NSPanel US model installed on it's normal (portrait) position with the buttons bellow the screen, and want to use the CJK (Chinese/Japanese/Korean) languages.
-- **NSPanel US Landscape (CJK languages):** This should be used when you are using a Sonoff NSPanel US model installed on the landscape position with the buttons at the right side of the screen, and want to use the CJK (Chinese/Japanese/Korean) languages.
+- **NSPanel US (CJK languages):**
+  Use this for a Sonoff NSPanel US model in portrait orientation (buttons below the screen) with CJK language support.

+- **NSPanel US Landscape (CJK languages):**
+  Use this for a Sonoff NSPanel US model in landscape orientation (buttons on the right) with CJK language support.

 ### Uploading to Nextion
 Once the right model is selected, please press the button **Update TFT display**.